Diagnosing and Dealing with Parkinson's Disease

 There is no specific test to diagnose Parkinson's disease.
 The first people to catch the warning signs may be a family doctor or family member.
 The next step is to visit a neurologist.
 Due to the lack of testing to diagnose Parkinson's, doctors may run tests to rule out other diseases based on overlapping symptoms.
 Doctors may also test the physical symptoms related to Parkinson's.
 They may ask you to rise from a chair unassisted, finding ways to regain balance and if you want with a normal stride and gait.

-If your initial physical symptoms match the early signs of Parkinson's, they prescribe medication typically described to Parkinson's suffers.
+If your initial physical symptoms match the early signs of Parkinson's, they prescribe medication typically prescribed to Parkinson's sufferers.
 If your condition improves with the use of medication, that points to a Parkinson's disease diagnosis.

 To treat Parkinson's, the first step is prescribing the right medication.
 These medications could include carbidopa-levodopa, dopamine agonists, MAO-B inhibitors, catechol-o-methyltransferase (COMT) inhibitors, anticholinergics and amantadine.
 Yet medication loses effectiveness over time.

 There is now a surgical procedure and technology able to reduce Parkinson's symptoms without medication.
 It is called Deep Brain Stimulation (DBS).
 Dr. Srinivasan S. Purighalla, M.D., a neurosurgeon working with UnityPoint Health - Trinity, describes DBS as, "A thin wire called a lead, or electrode, is inserted and placed on a targeted area in the brain.
 The insulated wire passes through the neck and shoulder, connecting to a neurostimulator.
 The neurostimulator is similar to a pacemaker for the brain and is implanted in the skin under the collarbone."

 Control Parkinson's Disease with UnityPoint Health - Trinity